EdJoPaTo/home-telegram-bot/README.md

 # Installation

-This was tested on a Raspberry Pi with Raspbian.
+This was tested on a Raspberry Pi with Raspberry Pi OS and Podman installed.
-NodeJS is already installed.

-* Clone this repositiory to a position you like.
-* modify `home-telegram-bot.service` to fit your needs
-  * `User` and `Group` are propably `pi` and `pi`
-  * `WorkingDirectory` is your repositiory directory.
-Use the full path (see `pwd`).
-* Call the `install.sh`
-* Start the bot with `npm start`.
-The bot will stop and tell you, it created a `config.json`.
-Adapt it to your needs.
+Mount a persist folder into the container at `/app/persist`.
+Create a config file.
 See [Config](#config).
-* When everything is ready start the bot with systemd: `sudo systemctl start home-telegram-bot.service`
-  * When the bot shall start on system bootup run: `sudo systemctl enable home-telegram-bot.service`

 ## Config